Lessons from the Pandemic

 Is there anything good, therefore, about the coronavirus pandemic?
 There might be.
 Take for example the cleanness of the atmosphere after the lockdown, as international travel and trade were on hold.
 Or the heroism of the health workers.
 Or the moving expressions of human solidarity of which we have learnt in the last few months.
 Take also the disclosure of certain political and ecclesiastical leaders’ stupidity and irresponsibility.
 Yes, lives have been lost; life is precious, and hopefully the loss of so many lives taught us something about its true worth.
 Perhaps we all learnt a little more about the weaknesses of the system in which we put our trust, and about the misguided faith of those who expect only good things to happen in the best of all possible worlds.
 Perhaps, furthermore, people steeped in natural contemplation found theological insights behind this tragedy.
 I hope that what they discovered is that the world is good, with its patches of light and dark, regardless of the extent of the crisis.
 Largely, though, this remains a lesson whose wisdom we are yet to grasp.

 This essay is an edited excerpt from the paper ‘Affirming Creation’s Goodness in a Time of Pandemic: Patristic Insights,‘ presented on 28 May 2020 for the seminar series Theologising in the Shadow of a Pandemic, an initiative of the SCD Theology Research Network.
+An edited version of this text can be found on SCD TRN’s webpage.

 26 June 2020 © AIOCS